Chaowu88/freeflux/docs/source/installation.rst

   pip install numpy~=1.20.2

 FreeFlux also utilizes the modeling language Pyomo to formulate linear optimization problem.
-By default, solvers are not installed together with Pyomo, and thus should be installed independently.
+By default, solver is not installed together with Pyomo, and thus should be installed independently.

 .. code-block:: python